 Place the silicon wafer on a 60 degrees Celsius hot plate [1] and pour 1 milliliter of the heated photoresist for each inch of the wafer until the photoresist covers most of the surface [2].

-Talent placing the silicon wafer on a hot plate.
+Talent placing the silicon wafer on a hot plate. (already implied in the next step)

 Talent pouring the photoresist on the wafer.